MicrosoftDocs/Azure-RMSDocs/Azure-RMSDocs/develop/ip-developers-guide-new.md

 - [Other resources](#other-resources)

 ## Service Applications
 Service applications provide capabilities to protect information when exporting from an enterprise content management system, a business application, or a cloud based business solution.
 Data Leakage Protection (DLP) and Cloud Application Security (CAS) applications are examples of service applications.
-The SDK comes in the following types.
 Our SDK for developing service applications is available through two programming models.

 - [C++](https://www.microsoft.com/en-us/download/details.aspx?id=38397)
 - [C# Managed API](https://github.com/Azure-Samples/Azure-Information-Protection-Samples/tree/master/IpcManagedAPI)

 ### Examples of service applications
-- [IpcDlp](https://github.com/Azure-Samples/active-directory-dotnet-rms) is a sample RMS-enabled Data Leak Protection (DLP) application that takes you through the basic steps that a DLP RMS-enabled application should perform by using File API for protecting and consuming restricted content.
+- [IpcDlp](https://github.com/Azure-Samples/active-directory-dotnet-rms) is a sample RMS-enabled DLP application that takes you through the basic steps that a DLP RMS-enabled application should perform by using the RMS File API for protecting and consuming restricted content.
-- [IpcAzureApp](https://github.com/Azure-Samples/active-directory-dotnet-rms) is a sample that demonstrates how to use RMS SDK in Azure application to protect data in Azure Blob Storage.
+- [IpcAzureApp](https://github.com/Azure-Samples/active-directory-dotnet-rms) is a sample that demonstrates how to use RMS SDK in Azure applications to protect data in an Azure Blob Storage.
 - [RmsFileWatcher](https://github.com/Azure-Samples/active-directory-dotnet-rms) is a sample that demonstrates how to build a Windows application that watches directories in the file system and applies RMS protection policies on every change, for example file added or file modified.

 ## PowerShell guides